Dhia200/ml-petrophysical-log-qc/Results/README.md

 5. **05_gmm_crossplot.png** - Post 5: GMM clustering visualization
 6. **06_facies_specific_final.png** - Post 6: Complete facies-specific reconstruction

-### Adding Your Images

-Place your 6 PNG files here with the exact names listed above, or update the filenames in README.md to match your actual files.

 ### Image Specifications

 - **Format:** PNG